AkosGit/cudagl_ROS2_humble/README.md

 ## Introduction

-This is a Dockerfile to use OpenGL/CUDA/Vulkan application on Docker container with NVIDIA GPU.
+This is a Dockerfile to use OpenGL/CUDA/Vulkan with ROS2 humble on Docker container with NVIDIA GPU.

 |glxgears|vulkaninfo|
 |---|---|